sc-workshop/SupercellSWF-Animate/README.md

     Try opening `localhost:8080` in your browser.
 If page works and you see the publisher interface, then everything is OK!

 - Plugin
-    Make sure you have installed Visual Studio with C++ build tools and also premake5 which should be in system variables or PATH.
+    Make sure you have installed Visual Studio with C++ build tools and also cmake which should be in system variables or PATH.
+That's all!
-    To install most dependencies you need to run "update_submodule" script in `plugin/scripts/`.
-Also note, dependency download process can be a bit long.
-    But you need to build wxWidgets yourself and copy everything to plugin/ThirdParty/wxWidget.
-    Final file structure should look like this:
-    ```
-    ThirdParty \
-        wxWidget \
-            include \
-                *.h
-            lib \
-                vc_x64_lib \
-                    *d.lib
-                    *.lib

-    ```
-    After preparing  dependencies, try to generate solution.
-Open console in `plugin/scripts/` and run script "generate

 Next, after preparing all modules, you need to open console in root of repository.
 - Debug